d3plus/d3plus-export/README.md

 <a name="svgPresets"></a>
 #### d3plus.**svgPresets**(selection) [<>](https://github.com/d3plus/d3plus-export/blob/master/src/svgPresets.js#L1)

-Adds SVG default attributes to a d3 selection in order to redner it properly.
+Adds SVG default attributes to a d3 selection in order to render it properly.

 This is a global function.